Khaulat/khaulat.github.io/_posts/2020-07-16-Regression Methods for Predictive Analysis [With Code!].md

 ---

-When working we data, we try to understand the relationship between the various data points.
+When working with data, we try to understand the relationship between the various data points.
 Regression usually does not go unmentioned when deciding how to determine these relationships.

 It helps us determine the relationship between the dependent variable(s)[output variable(s)] and independent variable(s)[input variable(s)].
 The number of variables - input or output could be one or many.
-The most commonly used regression models have either one input and one output vairable, two or more input and one output variable.
+The most commonly used regression models have either one input and one output variable, two or more input and one output variable.
 When there is one or more input variable and two or more output variable, it is considered to be a multivariate regression problem.

 This article covers regression methods for univariate(single output) problems.
 Those considered are;